sandwichdoge/catchOS/doc/Kernel.md

 - Initialize CS, SS, DS, ES, FS, GS registers.
 - Set up and load GDT.
 - Set up and load IDT.

+#### 4.4.7 AP Start-up Sequence
+In order to wake up Application Processors, we need to identify the LAPIC ID of said processors, then send a series of interrupts to those LAPICs in a timely manner.
+LAPIC registers are 64-bit.
+We use physical destination mode for all IOAPICs and IOAPIC.
+This limits supported max CPUs to 16.
+- Deliver an INIT interrupt to AP.
+- Wait 10ms.
+- Deliver SIPI.
+- Wait 1ms, check AP_STARTUP_SUCCESSFUL flag.
+- If still not ready, wait 1000ms and send another SIPI.

 ### 4.5 Multitasking